MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/configuring-additional-lsa-protection.md

 2. Set the value of the registry key to **AuditLevel=dword:00000008**.
 3. Restart the computer.

-After these steps, analyze the results of event 3065 and event 3066.
-Check for these events in Event Viewer under **Applications and Services Logs** > **Microsoft** > **Windows** > **CodeIntegrity**.
+After taking these steps, analyze the results of event 3065 and event 3066.
+In Event Viewer, check for these events in the **Operational** log under **Applications and Services Logs** > **Microsoft** > **Windows** > **CodeIntegrity**.

-- **Event 3065** records that a code integrity check determined that a process, usually LSASS.exe, attempted to load a particular driver that didn't meet the security requirements for Shared Sections.
-However, due to the system policy that is set, the image was allowed to load.
+- **Event 3065** records that a code integrity check determined that a process, usually LSASS.exe, attempted to load a driver that didn't meet the security requirements for Shared Sections.
+However, due to the system policy currently set, the image was allowed to load.
-- **Event 3066** records that a code integrity check determined that a process, usually LSASS.exe, attempted to load a particular driver that didn't meet the Microsoft signing level requirements.
-However, due to the system policy that is set, the image was allowed to load.
+- **Event 3066** records that a code integrity check determined that a process, usually LSASS.exe, attempted to load a driver that didn't meet the Microsoft signing level requirements.
+However, due to the system policy currently set, the image was allowed to load.

+If a plug-in or driver contains Shared Sections, Event 3066 is logged with Event 3065.
+Removing the Shared Sections should prevent both events from occurring unless the plug-in doesn't meet the Microsoft signing level requirements.

 > [!IMPORTANT]
 > These operational events aren't generated when a kernel debugger is attached and enabled on a system.

-If a plug-in or driver contains Shared Sections, Event 3066 is logged with Event 3065.
-Removing the Shared Sections should prevent both events from occurring unless the plug-in doesn't meet the Microsoft signing level requirements.

 ### Enable audit mode for LSASS.exe on multiple computers